Update: As of January 2018, camping is no longer allowed along the Camp 70 Road in Little Canaan Wildlife Management Area. More information.

 This is a great ride on a multi-purpose road.
 We had heard about this road being a good biking road from a local bike shop employee.
-You are likely to see some people fishing, camping, or biking on this road.
+You are likely to see some people hiking or biking on this road.
 Despite a lot of potholes, the road does run very smoothly if you keep your eyes open.
 The road goes along the Blackwater River and eventually ends right at the river.
 If you go to the very end, you will see a small blue-blazed trail.
 Continue this along the river for about .1 mile and you will come up to a swinging bridge.
 This bridge does look a little sketchy, but I convinced myself that the water wasn’t that deep if it all fell apart.
 I thought at one point there was one nail holding the entire thing together.
 There are a couple of geocaches along this trail While I was reviewing the geocache log for Blackwater Swinging Bridge Cache, I discovered some friends I met through geocaching found it the day before.

 So, we didn’t have great weather… this is still such a pretty, short bike ride – definitely a must-do when visiting the Canaan Valley area.
 There are so many gorgeous views of the Blackwater River along the way.
-The road is lined with campsites and popular fishing spots.
+The road is lined with popular fishing spots.
 There is even a deck built at one point to allow wheelchair access to fishing.
 The road surface has many potholes, but it’s easily handled by any mountain or hybrid bike.
 The ride out might be ever-so-slightly uphill, because the ride back is super-fast and makes for a fun race. 🙂

 - Distance – About 7 miles

 - Trail Conditions – 3.5 Despite some potholes and larger gravel, this one is in good shape.